 If your spine is bending, then it’s straining.
 When your spine is locked in an unnatural position for hours at a time (like when you sit at work or sleep), you can experience frequent pain.
 To combat spine curvature and misalignment while snoozing, start with the two pillars of spine support: your mattress and your pillow.

 Best Mattress for Side Sleeping

-The best mattress for side sleepers is gentle on the shoulders and hips.
+The Purple Grid™ is gentle on the shoulders and hips.
 Both get the brunt of the pressure when you’re a side sleeper.
-Find a mattress that’s supportive but also gentle under your pressure points — those places on your body that press down into the mattress when you sleep.
+The Purple mattress is supportive but also gentle on your pressure points — those places on your body that press down into the mattress when you sleep.
 If you wake up with pain in your shoulders and hips or numbness in your legs or arms, it’s time to try a pressure relieving mattress from Purple.

 Best Pillows for Side Sleepers

 Pillows aren’t just for your head and neck, they help keep your entire spine in the proper position while you sleep.
 Your pillow should support the natural curve of your neck—your head shouldn’t curve down nor be propped up too high.
 A good rule of thumb is that your ear, shoulder, and hips should be aligned.